 Unfortunately, for this test:

-no decoding run time provided,
+no decoding run times were provided,

-results shown only for 4K sequences,
+results were shown only for 4K sequences,

-bit-rates are significantly different from anchor (BD-rate is not very reliable).
+bit rates are significantly different from anchor (BD-rate is not very reliable).

 NN-based processing operates after RPR up-sampling (de facto works as enhancement filter, trained to reduce RPR artifacts).

-For “all intra configuration” 9.2% Y-BD-rate gain over NNVC2.0 anchor is reported.
+For the “all intra configuration” 9.2% Y-BD-rate gain over NNVC2.0 anchor was reported.
 In comparison 2.2% can be achieved by adaptive resolution selection and RPR re-sampling (JVET-Z0065).

 The proposed network is composed of four parts: feature extraction, reference information generation, mutual information processing and reconstruction as shown in the next figure below.
 Specifically, the feature extraction part consists of three convolutional layers, which are used to extract features of the inputs.
 The convolutional layer is followed by a ReLU activation function.
 The inputs are the predicted frame and chroma component after RPR up-sampling.